back to insights

 Mexico is 3 to 10 times faster and 50% to 70% cheaper on total logistics costs.
 The inventory carrying cost savings alone (from 40-day to 3-day transit) can represent 20% to 30% of inventory value annually.

-The hidden costs nobody mentions
+What are the hidden costs nobody mentions?

 | Cost | Estimate | |---|---| | Customs broker fees | 5% to 15% of shipment value per transaction | | Legal and incorporation setup | $5,000 to $7,000 in year one | | Environmental impact study | $1,500 to $5,000 | | Electrical and fire certifications | $3,500 to $5,500 | | IT and workplace setup | $1,000 to $3,000 per employee | | Training premiums during ramp-up | 15% to 30% above steady-state | | Travel and oversight costs | $2,000 to $5,000 per month | | Raw material premiums (if sourced locally) | 5% to 15% above US pricing | | Security spending | 2% to 10% of annual operating budget | | Quality cost premium during ramp-up | 2% to 5% for first 6 to 12 months |